microchip-pic-avr-examples/pic18f16q41-weather-station-cnano-mplab-mcc/README.md

 ## Summary

-This example shows how to create a weather station using the PIC18F16Q41 using Mikroe Click boards.
+This example shows how to create a weather station using the PIC18F16Q41 using MikroE Click boards.